Mosaic Stadium

 Mosaic Stadium is an open-air stadium at REAL District in Regina, Saskatchewan.
-Announced on July 12, 2012, the stadium replaced Mosaic Stadium at Taylor Field as the home field of the Canadian Football League's Saskatchewan Roughriders.
+Announced on July 12, 2012, the stadium replaced Taylor Field as the home field of the Canadian Football League's Saskatchewan Roughriders.
 It was designed by HKS, Inc., in joint venture with B+H, the architects of record.
 Preliminary construction on the new stadium began in early 2014, and it was declared "substantially complete" on August 31, 2016.
 The stadium is owned by the city of Regina and operated by the Regina Exhibition Association Ltd. (REAL).

 The stadium soft opened with a university football game between the Regina Rams and the Saskatchewan Huskies on October 1, 2016.
 The Roughriders moved into the stadium for the 2017 CFL season.
 It hosted the 2019 NHL Heritage Classic and the 109th Grey Cup in 2022.